jpacilo/jpacilo/README.md

 ## Hi, I'm Paolo 👋

-I'm a data scientist and a software engineer working in the intersection of climate, energy, sustainability + AI.
-I'm based in sunny 🇸🇬.
-I aspire to build the next gen of AI-powered solutions that can help fix our climate problem.
+I'm a data scientist and a software engineer working in the intersection of climate, energy, sustainability + AI

-Outside work——I play 🎾, shoot 📸, drink ☕️, and travel 🌏.
+Outside work, I play 🎾, shoot 📸, and drink ☕️

 <!--
 **jpacil0/jpacil0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.